-BRIEF-Duran acquires three gold properties in Northern Peru
+BRIEF-Duran Acquires three gold properties in Northern Peru

 April 24 Duran Ventures Inc

-* Duran ventures - acquisition of 3 gold-silver mineral concessions in northern peru through direct application with peruvian ministry of mines or by direct purchase Source text for Eikon: Further company coverage:
+* Duran Ventures - acquisition of 3 gold-silver mineral concessions in northern peru by direct application with Peruvian Ministry of Mines or by direct buy Source text for Eikon: Further company coverage:

-* Internet of Things Inc. signs Letter of Intent to acquire Weather Telematics Inc.

-* Announced four internal appointments and two new additions to its Distribution and Business Development Group

 LONDON, June 15 Swiss food group Nestle may sell its U.S. confectionery business, which has annual sales of 900 million Swiss francs ($922.23 million), it said on Thursday.